Romazho/verify-date/README.md

 The program also takes in mind leap years and the exception to leap years that are every 1000 years!

-Feel free to use this program :)
+Feel free to use this program for your own purpose! :)